 6. A recent wallet size photograph of yourself.

-As mentioned above, each year Congressman Walden convenes a board of retired military officers in late November or early December to review the files and interview all qualified candidates.
+As mentioned above, each year Congressman Walden convenes a board of current and retired military officers in late November or early December to review the files and interview all qualified candidates.
 He then reviews the board's recommendations and makes his final nominations in December to provide the academies the opportunity to make early appointments.
 The deadline for completed files is the last Friday in October.

 The United States Coast Guard Academy is the only one of the service academies that offers appointment solely on the basis of an annual nationwide competition.
 There are no Congressional appointments or geographical quotas involved.